 I invite you to get your journal and start planning for this incredible new life you want.
 Set your intentions, focus on your desires and commit to your goal by making the necessary changes.

-If you need help with your planning, intention setting and how to make those changes stick then let me guide you through your first 42 days with the Sober Bliss email course.
+If you need help with your planning, intention setting and how to make those changes stick then get in touch and don’t forget to check out Transform – group sobriety coaching.